rogrosso/tmc/README.md

 **Construction of Topologically Correct and Manifold Iso-surfaces**
 Author: Roberto Grosso

 Different algorithms for computing topologically correct and manifold iso-surfaces from volume data (hexahedral meshes or voxel grids) were implemented.
 The output surfaces are represented using an indexed face set (shared vertex) and a halfedge data structure.
+The acronym **tmc** is intended to mean *topologically correct and manifold iso-surface extraction by using a Marching Cubes like algorithm*.

 ## Folder matlab